AbomShep/-KlipperInfo/macro-examples-1/Makotos-Save_At_End-If_Set.md

 ---
-Description: Conditional Saving And Restarting
+description: Conditional Saving And Restarting.
 ---

 # Maktoto's SAVE_AT_END & SAVE_IF_SET